What is job hopping & 5 reasons to hire someone who’s done it

 2. Willing to take a risk with confidence

 Everyone knows that applying for a new job is not a walk in the park.
+Even properly showcasing work experience on your resume can be a bit tricky and that’s only the first step.
 Writing a cover letter is time-consuming, interviewing is stressful, and you never know who you’re going to end up working with, so some workers just choose to stay at their cushy, already-existing jobs.

 Job hoppers, on the other hand, are risk-takers and are used to pitching their experience to land an offer.
 They are confident in their ability to perform, know what their strengths are, and are willing to take a risk by leaving the old job behind and taking up new challenges.
 Therefore, they are likely to bring the same energy and attitude to their new role.